Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 Just know that having more resistance levels doesn’t necessarily mean more overall resistance.

-It would be nice to see a heavier flywheel, but I do like that it comes with so many resistance levels to work with.
+Overall, I think the 290 could score a little better in the resistance department – it would be nice to see a heavier flywheel, but I do like that it comes with so many resistance levels to work with.

 Frame